Trying To Avoid Feelings Of Discouragement And Disappointment Can Hinder Your Social Development

 - You can tell yourself that while feeling discouraged is unpleasant, it won't kill you or prevent you from going after what you want.
 It's possible to become discouraged, feel the emotion for a while, then have it pass

-This isn't to say that if a particular approach isn't working for you, that you should mindlessly keep doing the same thing over and over.
+This isn't to say that if a particular friend making approach isn't working for you, that you should mindlessly keep doing the same thing over and over.
 Of course you can make adjustments or try new strategies.
 But if you're fairly certain a course of action will pay off in time, but still requires a bit of luck, persistence, and patience, then stick with it, and don't let a need to never feel discouraged put you off track.